-"I've been doing the procedure around 10 months," says Dr. Halaas.
+"I've been doing the procedure around 10 months," says Halaas.
 "I was the first facial plastic surgeon in the country to be trained by the company.
 I am currently training other surgeons through formal continuing medical education programs."
-Dr. Cheung says, "I've been doing the Silhouette Instalift since September 2016, when the product became available in my area."

-How does the Silhouette Instalift work?
+Cheung says, "I've been doing the Silhouette InstaLift since September 2016, when the product became available in my area."
+How does the Silhouette InstaLift work?

-Dr. Cheung explains that the procedure starts with assessing and measuring the patient's face.
+Cheung explains that the procedure starts with assessing and measuring the patient's face.
 "A local anesthetic is injected into the insertion points on the cheeks, and then the needle with attached suture is threaded under the skin to the exit point.
-Once the cones are in place, the needles are snipped off the sutures, and procedure is complete.
-The downtime is minimal - there may be some bruising and swelling, but you really can go back to work immediately after the treatment."

-"The procedure is based on Silhouette Soft sutures, which have been in use in Europe for over five years," says Dr. Halaas.
+Once the cones are in place, the needles are snipped off the sutures, and procedure is complete," says Cheung.
+"The downtime is minimal - there may be some bruising and swelling, but you really can go back to work immediately after the treatment."
+"The procedure is based on Silhouette Soft sutures, which have been in use in Europe for over five years," says Halaas.
 "Simply put, the dissolvable sutures with bi-directional cones to hold the skin in an elevated position, will lift, project, and redrape the skin to contour the face," says Cheung.
 "As the sutures are absorbed, they stimulate collagen growth, which helps to reflate a youthful cheek and lift sagging jowls."

-There may be some bruising and swelling, but you really can go back to work immediately after the treatment.

-Dr. Jessie Cheung

-What are the main reasons you added the InstaLift to your patient offerings?

-"I added this procedure to my array of services because these lifting sutures are absorbable and have no barbs," says Dr. Halaas.
+There may be some bruising and swelling, but you really can go back to work immediately after.
+Dr. Jessie Cheung Why did you add the lunchtime facelift to your patient offerings?
+"I added this procedure to my array of services because these lifting sutures are absorbable and have no barbs," says Halaas.
 "It's a quick and minimally invasive procedure and a great alternative to filler because it rejuvenates the face without repeatedly adding volume, and it is a good option for patients that don't have any recovery time for an actual facelift surgery."

-Dr. Cheung concurs: "The Instalift offers an entirely new solution to an old problem-excess sagging skin.
-Instead of turning away patients who are dissatisfied with fillers and may need a facelift, I can now reposition excess skin while also creating volumetric projection."

-How long does it take to do the procedure?
+Cheung concurs.
+"The InstaLift offers an entirely new solution to an old problem - excess sagging skin," she says.
+"Instead of turning away patients who are dissatisfied with fillers and may need a facelift, I can now reposition excess skin while also creating volumetric projection."
+How long does the procedure take to perform?

 "It takes approximately half an hour, depending on how many threads you are putting in," says Halaas.
-"A pair of three threads takes on average 30-45 minutes, including prep time."
+"A pair of three threads takes on average 30 to 45 minutes, including prep time."